 Why does AnQiCMS template automatically escape HTML tags?

-However, in some scenarios, we indeed need to display content in its original HTML form, such as the content of articles edited in rich text editors, specific ad codes, or HTML fragments that we ourselves have written and confirmed to be safe.This is when you need to tell AnQiCMS template which content is trustworthy and does not require escaping.
+However, in some cases, we indeed need content to be displayed in its original HTML form, such as the content of articles edited in rich text editors, specific advertising codes, or HTML fragments that we ourselves have written and confirmed to be safe.This is when you need to tell the AnQiCMS template which content is trustworthy and does not need to be escaped.

-AnQiCMS template engine provides two main methods to control the escaping behavior of HTML content, allowing you to directly output the original content according to your actual needs.
+AnQiCMS template engine provides two main ways to control the escaping behavior of HTML content, allowing you to directly output the original content according to your actual needs.

 Method one: use|safeFilter

-For example, if you have an article content variable obtained from the backgroundarchive.ContentIt includes HTML tags, and you want these tags to be parsed and displayed normally by the browser.
-You can write it like this:
+For example, if you have a variable of article content fetched from the backendarchive.ContentIt contains HTML tags, and if you want these tags to be parsed and displayed normally by the browser, you can write it like this:

 <div>